jdittrich/userNeedResearchBook/text/afterTheSession.md

 memories of the experience have faded.

-> I have line *»Big changes«* in my
+> I have line *“Big changes”* in my
 Notes.
 I remember that I made this note when the participant told me that her colleagues make bigger changes between to two versions of their designs than she does.
-I added this information to the notes, since it provided a way to understand what the »big changes« actually refer to.
+I added this information to the notes, since it provided a way to understand what the “big changes” actually refer to.